-The most iconic feature of Nara is probably the much appreciated and beloved Japanese spotted deer, regarded as a sacred animal here.
-You can find these furred attention-seekers wandering through the city, mainly freely mingling in Nara Park and gently grabbing your clothes in the hope of receiving a yummy shika senbei, deer cracker.
+The most iconic attraction in Nara is probably the beloved Japanese spotted deer, regarded as a sacred animal here.
+You can find these furry attention-seekers wandering through the city, freely mingling with humans in Nara Park, gently tugging at their clothes in the hopes of receiving a yummy shika senbei (deer rice cracker).

-In keeping with its long history, Nara provides myriads of traditional tea and sweet shops serving bite-sized, skillfully crafted wagashi, including varieties of dango (small round-shaped pieces of mochi on a skewer), mochi rice cakes, dorayaki (red bean paste sandwiched between two pancakes) and delicious warabi-mochi.
+In keeping with its long history, Nara is full of traditional tea houses and sweet shops serving bite-sized, skillfully crafted wagashi (traditional Japanese sweets), including varieties of dango (small round-shaped rice cakes on a skewer), mochi rice cakes, dorayaki (red bean paste sandwiched between two pancakes) and more.
 See our Beginner's Guide to Mochi to learn more about traditional Japanese sweets.

 5 Unique Nara Sweets to Keep Out of Deer's Reach

-Here are 5 tasty treats to try in Nara!
+Here are 5 unique and tasty treats to try in Nara.

 - Pamba Pipi’s Cotton Candies

 - Toraya no Nyanko’s “Paw-Mochi”

 - Kasuga-an’s Satsuma-Yaki